Dang-Hai-Tran/pushswap_42/Readme.md

     1. Push all elements except 3 from stack A to stack B
     2. Sort the remaining 3 elements in stack A
     3. For each element in stack B:
-       a.
-Calculate the number of rotations needed in both stacks to insert the element in the correct position
+        - Calculate the number of rotations needed in both stacks to insert the element in the correct position
-       b.
-Choose the element that requires the least number of operations
+        - Choose the element that requires the least number of operations
-       c.
-Perform the rotations and push the element back to stack A
+        - Perform the rotations and push the element back to stack A
     4. Perform final rotations to ensure the smallest element is at the top of stack A

 Key features of the algorithm for larger sets: